🏠

 Hydra Forge - Library documentation overview

-At its core, this is documentation for an exceptionally well-structured Python library: clear public APIs, deterministic layout, reproducible environments, and documentation that is derived from the current docstrings.
+At its core, this is documentation for an exceptionally well-structured Python library: clear public APIs, deterministic layout, reproducible environments, and documentation that is derived from a manifest-driven system.

 Native acceleration using C++ or Rust is integrated as a first-class extension mechanism, not as an afterthought or fragile build step.

-These documents are generated evidence of a working, production-grade Python library whose structure, documentation, and native integrations are enforced mechanically by Hydra Forge as part of the generation process.
+These documents are generated evidence of a working, production-grade Python library whose structure, documentation, and native integrations are enforced mechanically by Hydra Forge as part of the runtime toolchain embedded in the library.

 How to read these documents